voxel51/fiftyone/docs/source/user_guide/model_zoo/index.rst

         import fiftyone as fo

         def read_rgb_image(path):
-            """Utility function that loads an image as an RGB numpy aray.""" return np.asarray(Image.open(path).convert("rgb"))
+            """Utility function that loads an image as an RGB numpy array.""" return np.asarray(Image.open(path).convert("rgb"))

         # Load a `Model` instance that processes images